This program will not be running in 2020. For more information about 2021, please contact the program director.

 The best classroom is the one without walls!
 We encourage motivated, adventurous students to join us in a fun and engaging experiential learning atmosphere on the ground in Africa.
 Expect to see and participate in activities you may never have the chance to experience again.
-Students take three academic courses for a total of 9 credit hours (plus optional PE credit for those climbing Mt.
+Students take two academic courses for a total of 6 credit hours (plus optional PE credit for those climbing Mt.
 Kilimanjaro)

 TYPICAL COURSE OFFERINGS INCLUDE: